 Visit Alsace without a car, it’s possible!
 We don’t always realize it, but many visits and activities are accessible by public transport.
-With my friend Greg from the blog Rutsch (great specialists of public transportation in the region!), we have listed some ideas, all tested and approved… knowing that this list is not exhaustive, of course.
+Here are a few ideas, all tested and approved… although this list is not exhaustive, of course.

 If you take the train in Alsace, you should know that there are several tickets at low prices.
 For more information, please visit the Getting around Alsace page.